 If you don't remember your Apple ID password, you need to use third-party software to fix it.
 The iMyFone LockWiper is a user-friendly and intuitive software designed to fix any iOS problems.
 It removes an Apple ID and iCloud account from an iPad while fixing the error message completely.
 Let's go through its main functions.

 - Fix the problem of the iPad keeps asking for password completely and permanently.

 - Directly bypass Apple ID and iCloud account password, and reset your iPad.

-- Help to change your Apple ID and iCloud account without a password.
+- Change your Apple ID and iCloud account without a password.

 - Suitable for all of the iPad, iPhone, and iPod models.
-Great for all iOS versions.
+Great for all iOS versions (iOS 14 icluded).